 So What Can You Do With the Harvested Fat?

 Typically the fat suctioned off during liposuction is simply discarded.
 You could also take it home in a jar – yes, ewwww.
 No none has ever taken us up on that:).

 But here is the thing: Rather than discarding it, you can use the fat as a natural filler, which is our topic today.

 Fat can be used as a filler in various areas.
 One such area is a woman’s breasts.
 If you are generally happy with the shape of your breasts but would prefer a little more volume, fat transfer could be the perfect solution for you.
 Not only will your breasts gain volume, they will stand out even more in contrast to your newly contoured and slimmer waistline.

 Essentially, fat transfer to your breasts acts in a similar way as implants would.
 Instead of boosting the volume with implants, you can boost the volume with your own fat.

 The benefits?
 Well, for one, implants cost money.
 Your fat is absolutely free.
 It’s also entirely natural.
 For those who don’t like the idea of a foreign substance in their bodies, this is attractive.
 It’s not that implants are bad for you.
 They have been tested extensively and are extremely safe.
-But some women just don’t like the idea of an artificial “substance” in their body.
-If that’s you, then fat transfer is a good option.
+It is also easier to shape the breasts with implants, whereas it is more difficult to achieve good results with fat transfer alone.